 Long distance buses in the Cyprus were usually 4 or 5 euros.
 The minivan shuttle I took from Kyrenia in Northern Cyprus to the northern part of Nicosia was 5 Turkish lira (about $1.75 or 1.55€).
 Every local bus I took was 1.50€ (about $1.68).

 I wasn’t overly impressed with the food in Cyprus, but that’s probably because I had a hard time really getting away from the touristy areas.
 I mean, I ate at TGIFriday’s my first night.
+(Sorry, I was exhausted and it was RIGHT there.)
 Also, the only alcohol in this total is a few ciders I had at dinner on my last night in Cyprus because I don’t drink much when I’m traveling by myself.

 Food on the southern side of the island was similar to Greek, and food on the northern side was similar to Turkish.
 Neither side was overly expensive, but traveling in Northern Cyprus was definitely cheaper.
 I only spent 101.50 lira (about $35.26) on two dinners, one lunch, and a bunch of snacks in Kyrenia.
 I averaged $29.92 per day on food.